 Economic Fundamentals of Oil Pricing

 The petroleum industry has very complex historical, political and economic factors.
-Over the past five years, we have seen the oil price react to both political and non-political events such as decisions by OPEC, trade agreements or even the coronavirus affecting demand.
+Over the past five years we have seen the oil price react to both political and non-political events such as decisions by OPEC, trade agreements or even the corona virus affecting Chinese demand.
 However, this Tip of the Month discusses the fundamental economic factors that determine the price of oil in the long term and the global standards for crude oil valuation.

 Politics and global events determine oil price in the short term; economics determines oil price in the long term.